News about Environmental Copper Recovery

 "Renewable energy generation technologies, especially wind, ocean and solar installations, are copper-intensive and the important role of energy efficiency in the energy transition will also have an impact on copper use."
 European Copper Institute

 For those of you in the Twitter world, follow us as well as @thinkcopper, @copperlife, @thinkcopperEU using #copper, #renewables.

 Read the Latest Media

 Visit the Barossa Herald Website to read the latest articles about the Kapunda Mine.

 - Grant assists Kapunda’s mining site

-View local Kapunda Facebook Feeds
+View local ours and Kapunda Facebook Feeds

 More about Environmental Copper Recovery